3. Laws, Plans, Policies and Programmes

 Special education needs

-Special education focuses on trying to cater to that separate category of students and learners with disabilities, but it does not focus on the need to introduce fundamental changes in the quality of public education beyond creating a parallel or separate system.
-The same source highlights that special education is a concept that assumes there is a distinctly separate group of learners who have ‘special educational needs’ and for whom special, often separate/segregated services are needed.
-The 2012 Policy for safe and equitable access to quality education mentions marginalized groups/children: e.g. children distanced from service centres, such as poor children, children with disability, orphans, children in conflict with the law (juveniles), children in marginalized areas such as East Jerusalem and its suburbs, Bedouin areas, areas close to the Wall, Seam Zone, the Old City of Hebron, South Hebron and others.
+Special education focuses on catering for students with special education needs as a separate category of students, but it does not focus on the need to introduce fundamental changes in the quality of public education beyond creating a parallel or separate system.
+The inclusive education policy highlights that special education is a concept that assumes there is a distinctly separate group of learners who have ‘special educational needs’ and for whom special, often separate/segregated services are needed.
+The 2012 Policy for Safe and Equitable Access to Education mentions marginalized groups/children, such as children distanced from service centres, poor children, children with disability, orphans, children in conflict with the law, and children in marginalized areas such as East Jerusalem and its suburbs, Bedouin areas, areas close to the Wall, Seam Zone, the Old City of Hebron and South Hebron.

 Special classes and schools